 What sort of God do you get when the images you have don't look a thing like the person you see in the mirror?
 What do you get when they do?

-What sort of faith can you believe in when extraordinarily evil things have happened to you or someone you love?
+What sort of faith can you believe in when evil deeds have been committed against you or someone you love?

-How do you answer questions of ultimate concern when the answers you've been given in the past don't fit?
+How do you answer questions of ultimate concern when the answers you've been given in the past don't fit your experience?

 What happens to God, religion, and faith when you ask questions that make the most powerful religious leaders squirm?